bazako/CGAPP_Platform/README.md

 `$ bash run_experiment1.sh`

-Note: the first part of the experiment (selections of the best params) is commented, due to this stage is very heavy in time of computation.
+Note: the first part of the experiment (selections of the best params) is ommited, due to this stage is very heavy in time of computation.
+The experiments in file are with the best params.

 ## Run Experiment 2

 `$ bash run_experiment2.sh`

+## Run Experiment 3

+`$ bash run_experiment3.sh`